Odo Russell, 1st Baron Ampthill

-Background and education
+Early life

 Russell was born in Florence, Tuscany, into the Russell family, one of England's leading Whig aristocratic families.
 His father was Major-General Lord George Russell, second son of the 6th Duke of Bedford.
 His mother was Elizabeth Anne Rawdon, daughter of John Theophilus Rawdon and niece of the 1st Marquess of Hastings.
 His uncle was the 1st Earl Russell, twice Prime Minister of the United Kingdom.

 His education, like that of his two brothers, Francis and Arthur, was carried on entirely at home, under the general direction of his mother.

-Diplomatic career
+Career

 In March 1849 Russell was appointed by Lord Malmesbury as attaché at Vienna.
 From 1850 to 1852 he was temporarily employed in the foreign office, whence he passed to Paris.
 He remained there, however, only about two months, when he was transferred to Vienna.
 In 1853 he became second paid attaché at Paris, and in August 1854 he was transferred as first paid attaché to Constantinople, where he served under Lord Stratford de Redcliffe.
 He had charge of the embassy during his chief's two visits to the Crimea in 1855, but left the East to work under Lord Napier at Washington in 1857.
 In the following year he became secretary of legation at Florence, but was detached from that place to reside in Rome, where he remained for twelve years, until August 1870.
 During all that period he was the real though unofficial representative of Britain at the Vatican.

 Russell's personal success with Otto von Bismarck led to his appointment as ambassador at Berlin in October 1871.
 He admired the new Germany and liked Germans: during his thirteen years in Berlin he never forfeited the confidence of Bismarck.
 Just as he had understood his Constantinople chief, Stratford de Redcliffe, and had never been broken by his suspicious rages, so too he achieved a sympathetic understanding of Bismarck.
 He withstood the Iron Chancellor's rages about real or imaginary plots, dispelled his darkest suspicions of British policy, and penetrated to the core of Bismarckian motives and strategy.
 For example, he reported to London in October 1872 how Bismarck's plans for a Kulturkampf were backfiring by strengthening the ultramontane (pro-papal) position inside German Catholicism: